DCC-EX/EX-SensorCAM/README.md

 ## Hardware
 ### Base Processor Module
-Seeed Studio XIAO ESP32 S3 Sense is used for the base processor module The module has WiFi, OV2540 Camera Interface, Microphone, Battery input with battery charing circuit, USB-C interface and SD Card interface.
+Seeed Studio XIAO ESP32 S3 Sense is used for the base processor module The module has WiFi, OV2540 Camera Interface, Microphone, Battery input with battery charing circuit, USB-C interface and micro SD Card interface.
 OV2540 Camera module comes with the product, but was replaced with a longer cable one.
 SD card interface or Microphone is not used in the Camera Car use at this moment.

 XIAO ESP32 S3 Sense can be obtained form Amazon. https://www.amazon.com/gp/product/B0C69FFVHH/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1